 - Women with diabetes who spent at least four hours a week doing moderate exercise (including walking) or vigorous exercise had a 40% lower risk of developing heart disease than those who didn't exercise.
 These benefits persisted even after researchers adjusted for confounding factors, including BMI, smoking, and other heart disease risk factors.

 In general, the best time to exercise is one to three hours after eating, when your blood sugar level is likely to be higher.
 If you use insulin, it's important to test your blood sugar before exercising.
 If the level before exercise is below 100 mg/dL, eating a piece of fruit or having a small snack will boost it and help you avoid hypoglycemia.
 Testing again 30 minutes later will show whether your blood sugar level is stable.
 It's also a good idea to check your blood sugar after any particularly grueling workout or activity.
 If you're taking insulin, your risk of developing hypoglycemia may be highest six to 12 hours after exercising.
-Experts also caution against exercising if your blood sugar is too high (over 250), because exercise can sometimes raise blood sugar even higher.

 Because of the dangers associated with diabetes, always wear a medical alert bracelet indicating that you have diabetes and whether you take insulin.
 Also keep hard candy or glucose tablets with you while exercising in case your blood sugar drops precipitously.